redis/docs/content/operate/oss_and_stack/install/install-redis/install-redis-on-linux.md

 sudo snap set redis service.start=true
 {{< /highlight  >}}

-You an use these additional snap-related commands to start, stop, restart, and check the status of Redis:
+You can use these additional snap-related commands to start, stop, restart, and check the status of Redis:

 * `sudo snap start redis`
 * `sudo snap stop redis`